 - Double or triple trailers

-Expand into a new line
+5. Expand into a New Line

 In addition to increasing your licensure options, you can also consider getting into different lines (which may also require CDL endorsements).
 This strategy reduces your competition and justifies charging higher rates.
 However, you may have to purchase additional equipment with some of these options, so you should consider your return on investment.
 Options for a new line may include: